Who Is This Credit Card Best For?

 Loopholes in the $10 off/month promotion

-- High rewards-earning rates: Getting 4 points per dollar spent on gas and groceries, and 3 points per dollar spent on dining is very appealing, and a high rate among no-annual-fee rewards cards.
-If you spend the same amount as the average household on groceries—about $378 per month, according to the Bureau of Labor Statistics—you have the potential to earn $15 back just from grocery spending every month.
-If you also use the card for gas and dining, you can tack on even more rewards.
+- High rewards-earning rates: Getting 4% back on gas and groceries, and 3% back on dining is very appealing, and a high rate among no-annual-fee rewards cards.
+If you spend the same amount as the average household on groceries—about $387 per month, according to the Bureau of Labor Statistics—you have the potential to earn a bit more than $15 back just from grocery spending every month.
+If you also use the card for gas—especially as gas prices soar—and dining, you can tack on even more rewards.

-- Cellphone bill savings that add up: The 2 points per $1 earned on Verizon purchases can effectively serve as a discount on subsequent monthly bills if you set up auto pay on the card.
+- Cellphone bill savings that add up: The 2% back earned on Verizon purchases can effectively serve as a discount on subsequent monthly bills.
+If you set up autopay on the card you will save an additional $10 per month per line.
 This can be significant if you have multiple phone lines and/or other services like Fios bundled in.
-For instance, on a $300 per month bill, you’d earn the equivalent of $6 off just for paying it (and that doesn’t include the other Verizon Dollars earned in other categories).
+For instance, on a $300 per month bill, you’d earn the equivalent of $16 off just for paying it ($6 in reward dollars and $10 off for autopay), and that doesn’t include the other Verizon Dollars earned in other categories.

-- Loopholes in the $10 off/month promotion: In its list of card benefits, Verizon touts the opportunity to save $10 per month per line by enrolling in Verizon’s auto pay with the card, along with paper-free billing.
-This sounds great, but read the fine print: If you’re a Verizon customer who’s already enrolled in auto pay using a bank account or debit card and paper-free billing, you won’t get this discount for re-enrolling with the card.
+- Loopholes in the $10 off/month promotion: In its list of card benefits, Verizon touts the opportunity to save $10/month per line by enrolling in Verizon’s autopay with the card, along with paper-free billing.
+This sounds great, but read the fine print: If you’re a Verizon customer who’s already enrolled in autopay using a bank account or debit card and paper-free billing, you won’t get this discount for re-enrolling with the card.